Kalstad/jaxb-java-time-adapters-jakarta/README.md

 ### Releases
 Release 1.1.3 is the current latest release.
-It depends on JDK 1.8 or later.
+It depends on Java 17 or later.

 Available in the [Maven Central repository](http://search.maven.org/#artifactdetails|com.migesok|jaxb-java-time-adapters|1.1.3|jar)